oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/3-enhance-home-page.md

 In this lab, you will:

-- Improve Faceted Search to refine filtering options
+- Improve Faceted Search to refine filtering options.
-- Create a Search Bar for keyword-based searching
+- Create a Search Bar for keyword-based searching.
-- Enhance the Cards region with richer display details
+- Enhance the Cards region with richer display details.
-- Activate Sorting options for better result ordering
+- Activate Sorting options for better result ordering.
-- Create a Book Details page as a modal dialog opened from each card
+- Create a Book Details page as a modal dialog opened from each card.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application